 But the prefix “multi” here is a bit misleading.
 According to the Mayo Clinic, multigrain simply means the bread contains more than one type of grain.
 It does not tell you anything about whether those grains are good for you.

 So, put the multigrain bread back on the shelf and choose its neighbor instead, “100% whole grain” bread, which uses all parts of the grain kernel (the bran, germ and endosperm).
-That is the good stuff.
+In other words, breads labeled as “100% whole grain” are made entirely with whole grains, not refined grains, and therefore more nutritious.

 8. Microwave popcorn